AI-generated Key Takeaways

-This guide provides an overview of the implementation steps required to enable your loyalty program for this feature.
+Implementing this feature is the prerequisite for converting "static" user-added passes into "dynamic" API linked passes.
+This guide provides an overview of the benefits and the implementation steps required to enable your loyalty program for enrollment, sign-in, and pass upgrades.

 Overview